 The faculty for the twelve-week Furniture Intensive is drawn from among the following instructors.
 Additional faculty may be named as opening dates draw near.
 Please visit the instructors’ websites for more extensive views of their work.

-Aaron Fedarko is a full-time furniture designer, maker, and instructor in Rockland, ME, where he operates a group workshop.
+Aaron Fedarko is a full-time furniture designer, maker, and instructor in Hope, ME.
 He graduated from our Nine-month Comprehensive in 2007 and subsequently participated in our Fellowship Program.
-Aaron also works with GreenWood and PATs Peru, two nonprofit organizations that promote sustainable forestry management skills and teach woodworking to indigenous communities in the Peruvian Amazon basin.
+Aaron also works with GreenWood, a nonprofit organization that promotes sustainable forestry management and teaches woodworking skills to indigenous communities in the Peruvian Amazon basin and Honduras.
 To see more of Aaron’s work, visit fedarkofurniture.com.

 Adrian Ferrazzutti is a self-employed furniture maker in Guelph, Ontario.
 He is a 1998 graduate of the Fine Woodworking Program at the College of the Redwoods, where he studied with James Krenov.
 Adrian has been widely published and writes for Fine Woodworking, which featured his chair on the back cover of the December 2007 issue.
 His video series, “Veneered Boxes with a Twist,” debuted at finewoodworking.com in 2014.
 The Canada Council for the Arts has awarded Adrian several grants, and he exhibits across Canada and in the U.S. Adrian's website is www.adrianferrazzutti.com.